Choose another lake

 Very Good

-Pure striped bass are non-native and have been stocked into Lake Sangchris every other year since 1983 when available.
+Pure striped bass are non-native and have been stocked into Lake Sangchris since 1983 when available.
 The striped bass stocking program has produced some great fishing opportunities.
-Past surveys have shown that the lake has not produced many fish over 20 pounds, but there is a good density of striped bass up to 14 pounds.
+Past surveys have shown that the lake has not produced many fish over 20 pounds, but there is still a decent density of striped bass up to 15 pounds, and recently several pushing 30 have been caught.
 Anglers can catch stripers near “striper point” located in the northern portion of the lake in the warmer months and in the hot water middle arm of the lake when water is being discharged in the winter.
 Anglers can catch stripers using large spinnerbaits, crankbaits, spoons, jigs, crayfish or large minnows.
 The current state record of 31 pounds 7 ounces was caught at Lake Sangchris!
 Site Regulation: No limit under 17; 3 fish a day over 17" limit.

 Location: Sangchris Lake is located 20 miles southeast of Springfield off of IL Route 104, 7 miles north of Bulpitt.